oupala/apaxy/README.md

 apaxy owes its existence to the amazing [h5ai](http://larsjung.de/h5ai/) by [Lars Jung](https://twitter.com/lrsjng).
 Had I not seen this, I would never have looked into making my own (probably way less useful) version.

-[Faenza Icons](http://tiheum.deviantart.com/art/Faenza-Icons-173323228) are used in the `apaxy` theme.
+[Faenza icons](http://tiheum.deviantart.com/art/Faenza-Icons-173323228) are used in the `apaxy` theme.
+[Faenza icon theme](https://code.google.com/archive/p/faenza-icon-theme/) has been released under GPLv3 licence.

 ## Licence